-HistoPad® opens the doors of time to plunge visitors into the Middle Ages.
-Thanks to digital technology and the latest innovations in augmented reality, visiting the thousand-year-old dungeon of Loches has become a unique experience for all to enjoy!
-Restoring architectural features that are now missing Spaces that either no longer exist or that have been transformed are brought back to life for visitors to enjoy: sieged ramparts and battle sites, spaces under construction, a plunge into medieval jails, a large dungeon room from the eleventh century.
+HistoPad[©] opens the doors of time to plunge visitors into the Middle Ages.
+Thanks to digital technology and the latest innovations in augmented reality, visiting the thousand-year-old keep of Loches has become a unique experience for all to enjoy!
+Restoring architectural features that are now missing Spaces that either no longer exist or were converted are brought back to life for visitors to enjoy: siege of the ramparts and battle sites, spaces under construction, exploring the medieval jails, a large room in the keep dating from the 11th century.
 Today, this space on the main floor of the main tower, which once served as a ceremonial, audience, and banquet hall, has no floor or ceiling.
-An eleventh-century administrative scene is now depicted here featuring Fulk III, the Black, Count of Anjou surrounded by lords of his army.
+An 11th-century administrative scene is now depicted here featuring Fulk III, the Black, Count of Anjou surrounded by lords of his army.
 Immersing visitors in an atmosphere This is probably the most spectacular feature of the HistoPad©: 360° immersion experiences of spaces, fitted out with period furnishings and recalling the ambience of the time, as visitors explore the premises.
-Visitors can now set foot on medieval battlefields and peek in on Count Fulk III's private chamber!
-There are 10 immersive experiences in the dungeon of Loches.
-New in 2023 2 new renovated spaces, including the cell in the Dungeon of Loches where Ludvico Sforza, Duke of Milan andpatronof Leonardoda Vinci, was imprisoned and died.
-Bring the space to life with augmented reality on the Histopad!
+Visitors can now set foot on medieval battlefields and peek in on the private chamber of Count Fulk III!
+There are 10 immersive experiences in the Keep of Loches.
 A Fun Visit Children can take part in a treasure hunt, while bigger kids can take historical selfies.
 This monument is a fun and experiential place for shared moments.
-Bonus features: All visitors are given the opportunity to use this experiential device, which is included in the monument's entrance fee.
-Available in 7 languages: French, English, Spanish, Italian, German, Dutch and Russian.
+New A new visitor experience with HistoPad©: